ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 research that employs tools from network science in the study of social networks, biological networks, neurological
 networks, communication networks, energy, and other topics.

-`RandomDynamicGraph` is a Python package that implements a basic method for generating large-scale random
+`DynamicRandomGraph` is a Python package that implements a basic method for generating large-scale random
 dynamic graphs.
 The package's focus is on massive and efficient data generation; it uses efficient math calculations, writes the data to disk
 instead of in-memory when datasets are too large, and supports multi-processing.